elf-alchemist/wadsmoosh-archive/README.md

 4. Double-click `wadsmoosh.exe`.
 A console window will pop up to show progress.
 5. When it closes, you should have a file in the WadSmoosh folder called `doom_complete.pk3`.
 6. Download [GZDoom](http://gzdoom.drdteam.org) and extract it to a folder.
-7. Copy the `doom_complete.pk3` file to GZDoom's folder and rename it to `doom2.wad`.
+7. Copy the `doom_complete.pk3` file to GZDoom's folder.
 8. Launch GZDoom and play!

 If you have any issues, the [How_to_download_and_run_Doom](http://doomwiki.org/wiki/How_to_download_and_run_Doom) page on the [Doom wiki](http://doomwiki.org) might be helpful.